eric-asare/ConnectionsLab/projectOne/Documentation.md

   - In CSS
     The “+” sign selector is used to select the elements that are placed immediately after the specified element but not inside the particular elements.

+ - In JS,
+    You can use try and except to handle errors.

   * #### General